Returning to work after cancer treatment

 You might not feel like you’re disabled, but these laws are in place to help protect and help you be able to live your life.

-Reasonable adjustments can include things like giving you time off to go to hospital or doctor’s appointments, giving you extra breaks and letting you return to work gradually.
+Reasonable adjustments can include things like having time off to go to hospital or doctor’s appointments, giving you extra breaks and letting you return to work gradually.

 Legally, you don’t have to tell your employer if you’ve been diagnosed with cancer.
 But if you don’t tell them, they don’t have any obligation to make reasonable adjustments to help you.